Imoeka1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-functions that encodeds a string
+functions that concatonates two strings